Fiserv/banking-hub/docs/getting-started/before-you-start.md

     }
     }
 ```
-To view the documentation of all header parameters, click <a href="../docs?path=docs/api-ref-EFX-header.md"> EFX Header Parameters </a>.

 #### Request Body
-Request body of an API changes based on the type of transaction being processed.
-Request body contains the detailed information that is required to perform the given transaction.
+Request body of an API that changes based on the type of transaction being processed.
+Request body contains the detailed information that is required to perform a particular transaction.

 **Request Payload:**

 Following example shows the sample request body for Get Account Hold API request.